Department of Health

 Key messages

-• Shigellosis is generally a self-limiting infection but is highly contagious and can be potentially serious.
+• Shigella gastroenteritis is generally a self-limiting infection but is highly contagious and can be potentially serious.

-• People with shigellosis who work as food handlers, childcare workers, health care workers, or workers in a residential facility should be excluded from work until advised by the Local Public Health Unit.
+• People with shigellosis who work as food handlers, childcare workers, health care workers, or workers in a residential facility should not return to work until advised.

 What is the issue?